dylankeskinyan/gemworks_rarity_configuration/readme.md

 + change all the `stakingDefaults` to attack your farm
 + set the keypair of the farm manager on `manager`
 + set up all the rarities on the `rarities` constant
-+ test if first on devnet
++ test it first on devnet
 + run `yarn && yarn execute` or `npm install && npm run execute` to run the script